xens/pyhandscanner/README.md

 # pyhandscanner

 ## About
-pyhandscanner connects to serial hand-held bare-code scanner and print the bar-code to stdout.
+pyhandscanner connects to serial hand-held barcode scanner and print the bar-code to stdout.

 ## History
-I have a Metrologic MS9535 Bluetooth hand-held scanner, the scanner connects to a base-station via Bluetooth, the base station is then connected via USB to the computer.
+I own a Metrologic MS9535 Bluetooth hand-held scanner, the scanner connects to a base-station via Bluetooth, the base station is then connected via USB to the computer.
 Recently the base-station failed and the scanner was useless.
 I decided to connect the scanner directly to the computer via Bluetooth and bypass the base-station.
 I wrote this script to read the output of the scanner and